[Editor’s note: be sure to read the comments on this post for more novellas and more Filer reviews.]

 [Thanks to John King Tarpinian, Hampus Eckerman, David Doering, Michael Toman, Andrew Porter, Martin Morse Wooster, PhilRM, Mike Kennedy, JJ, John Hertz, Danny Sichel, Daniel Dern, and Cat Eldridge for some of these stories.
 Title credit goes to File 770 contributing editor of the day Anna Nimmhaus.]

-By JJ: To assist Hugo nominators, this post provides information on the artists and designers of nearly 750 works which appeared in a professional publication in the field of science fiction or fantasy for the first time in 2020.
+By JJ: To assist Hugo nominators, this post provides information on the artists and designers of more than 800 works which appeared in a professional publication in the field of science fiction or fantasy for the first time in 2020.

 These credits have been accumulated over the course of the year from dust jackets, Acknowledgments sections and copyright pages in works, cover reveal blog posts, and other sources on the internet.
 This year, Filers Martin Pyne and Karen B. also collected this information, and though we had a lot of overlap, their extra entries have greatly increased the information we are able to provide you.
 My profound thanks go to Martin and Karen for all of their hard work.